 According to the CDC’s Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the Coronavirus Disease 2019 (COVID-19) Pandemic, HEPA filters also have a role to play in reducing the risk of coronavirus exposure.
 HEPA units, per the CDC’s literature, can be used “to augment air quality” when used in conjunction with properly operating air-handling systems.

 Kinda sounds like the way we recommend that residential HEPA filters be used.

 So, if you want a HEPA filter for your home, you can definitely get one.
-They're not like standard air filters that you pop in and out every few months.
-Residential HEPA units are really a filtration system.
+They’re not like standard air filters that you pop in and out every few months.
+Residential HEPA units are filtration systems.
 The filter itself is just part of the system.
 Since the filter media is so dense, the system also contains a dedicated fan to help move air from one side to another.

 According to the CDC document, air from “airborne infection isolation rooms” should either be exhausted directly outdoors or be recirculated after being sent through a HEPA filter.
 If air known to contain the coronavirus can be safely recirculated among uninfected people after it’s sent through a HEPA filter, that suggests HEPA is highly effective.

 Keep in mind that you also have to use HEPA filters in conjunction with a regular air filter.
 Most people will prefer a media filter, which does a good job of filtering air without inhibiting airflow through your system.

 We’ve always been fans of a certain kind of HVAC germicidal UV light: the kind that lives inside your system’s indoor unit and bathes the coil in light.
 The main reason we like it is that it helps prevent bacterial growth on the coil.
 You know, stuff that makes your house smell musty… or like dirty socks.